 Once you have set up event genres and classified your customers, you can search by genre or classification.
 To do this, you need to:

 Searching by what a customer has not yet purchased is almost identical to searching by event purchase, except you’re not searching by just events.
 You will find customers who have bought tickets to events of certain genres but have not yet bought tickets to a specific event.
 Searching this way is very useful just like searching by event purchase.
-For example, you can find customers who are interested in musicals because they’ve bought tickets to musicals in the past, but let’s say they haven’t yet bought tickets to your new musical event, you can contact them advertising this new musical.
+For example, you can find customers who are interested in musicals because they’ve bought tickets to musicals in the past, but let’s say they haven’t yet bought tickets to your new musical event, you can contact them to advertise this new musical.

 Note: If you have not linked any of your events with genres, you must do that in order to search by marketing by genre, so be sure to follow the steps mentioned above.